 We charge fair professional fees

 Our approach to assisting professional athletes is based on the time we spend on a matter, not on a “celebrity factor.”
 As much as we would love to charge superstars super dollars, we believe in professionalism and high integrity of our team.

 Are you an agent working with professional athletes and need comprehensive and fast consultation?
 We can save your time and your client's money.

 “... and Alexey exhibit true professionalism and creativity in everything they do.
 They have the same passion for tax that hockey players have for the game of hockey.
 We enjoy working with them as they provide real value to our clients.”

 President, Gavin Management Group (former NHL player)

-"U.S. Tax IQ helped me save on my taxes and guided me through a complex net of cross-border tax.
-Brandon and Alex are true hockey fans and I enjoy working with them.”
+"The Law Office of Alexey Manasuev helped me save on my taxes and guided me through a complex net of cross-border tax. ... and Alexey are true hockey fans and I enjoy working with them.”

 Former NHL player

-“Alex and Brandon consistently show their ability to resolve the most complex cross-border and U.S. tax issues for my clients.
+“Alexey and ... consistently show their ability to resolve the most complex cross-border and U.S. tax issues for my clients.
 They are my trusted source for U.S. tax advice and compliance.”
 William Johnston, Tax Lawyer, Ottawa.

 Tax Lawyer, Ottawa